veered/lmtk/README.md

 </p>

-## What LMTK contains
+# What LMTK contains

+### Three Powerful Interfaces for Language Models
+1. _⌨️ REPL_ - Access any bot & profile directly from the command line and get all kinds of hotkeys (see below).
+Instatly resample responses, change your previous inputs, and more.
+2. _🪐 Jupyter Notebook Integration_ - Access any bot & profile _directly from a Jupyter notebook_
+3. _📝 Markdown-Based Scripting Language_ - Write simple programs based on language models, using our no-code/low-code framework.
+These scripts are just Markdown files and can easily be written by non-technical users.

+### Powered by Two Core, Extensible Frameworks
-- [_⚙️ Modes_](https://github.com/veered/lmtk/edit/rafaelcosman/improves-README/README.md#modes) - these are interfaces to LLMs (e.g. GPT3, GPTChat, Codex, etc.).
-ALL of the features of LMTK are built to be _mode independent_ meaning they can be applied to any existing LLM or any LLM that is built in the future.
+- [_⚙️ Bots_](https://github.com/veered/lmtk/edit/rafaelcosman/improves-README/README.md#bots) - these are interfaces to LLMs (e.g. GPT3, GPTChat, Codex, etc.).
+ALL of the features of LMTK are built to be _bot independent_ meaning they can be applied to any existing LLM or any LLM that is built in the future.
-- [_👤 Profiles_](https://github.com/veered/lmtk/edit/rafaelcosman/improves-README/README.md#profiles) - simple YAML files that reference modes, profiles give the LLM a _personality_ and some instructions for how to behave.
+- [_👤 Profiles_](https://github.com/veered/lmtk/edit/rafaelcosman/improves-README/README.md#profiles) - simple YAML files that build on top of bots, profiles give the bot a _personality_ and some instructions for how to behave.
 These can be used to evoke assistant-like behavior, engineer-like behavior, or whatever you want!
-- _⌨️ Command Line Interface_ - Access any profile directly from the command line and get all kinds of hotkeys (see below)
-- _🪐 Jupyter Notebook Integration_ - Access any profile _directly from a Jupyter notebook_
-- _📝 Markdown-Based Scripting Language_ - Write simple programs based on language models, using our no-code/low-code framework.

 This project is still in the **early stages** of development.
 It will have bugs and frequent breaking changes.

-## Installation
+# Installing LMTK

 For now, Python >=3.9 is required.
 Use `pip3` instead of `pip` if necessary.